BigDataProcSystems/Practice/spark/docs/kafka_basics.md

  /127.0.0.1:57312[0](queued=0,recved=1,sent=0)
 ```

 After the installation the `Zookeeper` server will be started automatically.
-You can manually start/stop the server by the following commands:

-`$ZOOKEEPER_HOME/bin/zkServer.sh start | stop`

 ## Kafka installation